 Many types of cyber-attacks rely on exploiting vulnerabilities such as programming flaws, glitches, or security gaps in the software used by a business.
 The more an organization depends on older, outdated software, the more likely such attacks become.

 The best way to prevent a breach or attack of this type is to implement diligent patch management and software security update protocols.
+Our cyber security services can include complete patch management services should you need us to take over the responsibility.

 One of the most critical first steps is to ensure all software employed by the company is actively updated and supported.
 Software that is no longer supported or has reached end-of-life status is more vulnerable, as it means developers no longer write updates and fixes for them.